WHAT DOES "USB" STAND FOR?

 The USB Implementers Forum, a non-profit organization otherwise known as the USB-IF, is the group responsible for promoting and supporting USB standards.
-Made up of companies that developed USB technology, the USB-IF includes notable corporations like Agere Systems, Apple Computer, Hewlett-Packard, Intel, Microsoft, and NEC.
-Within the USB-IF are four working committees: the Compliance Committee, the Device Working Group, The Marketing Committee, and the On-The-Go Working Group.
+Made up of companies that developed USB technology, the USB-IF includes notable corporations like Apple, HP, Intel and Microsoft.

 USB connectors — and, by extension, USB ports — can be found in two different styles: type “A” (for hosts and USB hubs) and type “B” (for peripheral devices).
 In addition, USB plugs fall into three different size ranges: standard, mini, and micro.
 Here’s a general breakdown of how connector styles differ by size class, and the applications each is used for:

 Standard USB: Standard is the original USB connector size, and the largest of the bunch.
 Standard-size “A” connectors have a long and extremely narrow rectangular shape (approximately 4mm x 12mm), while standard “B” connectors are still oblong, but with shorter and wider proportions (at roughly 7mm x 8mm, they’re closer to being square).
 Standard USB connectors are typically used with, well, “standard” peripheral devices like printers, keyboards, computer mice and scanners.